whynotmake-it/rivership/packages/snap/README.md

 You can pass a list of fake devices (`FakeDevice`) to the `snap` function to render the screenshot as if it was taken on real devices.

-You can also override the global settings by accessing the `SnapSettings` class.
+You can also override the global settings by modifying the `SnapSettings` class properties.

 If you want your screenshots to be rendered as close to the real device as possible, you need to call `enableRealRenderingForTest()` at the start of your test.